swanux/Helen/README.md

 # Changelog
-Here'll be the changelog of every update.
+Here is the changelog of every update.
 For further details you can always check https://github.com/swanux/hsuite/releases

+**v0.3 | Perseus**

+    ~ Complete rewrite of the program now in Python3 using wxPython4.0.6 ~ Published as .deb package for Debian based systems and .pkg for Arch based systems ~ Uploaded to PPA on launchpad, easy update management ~ Currently mainly for demo purposes and for learning, bigger improvements will come in beta v0.4

+# Get things working

+**For Ubuntu/Debian:**

+To install run:

+    sudo add-apt-repository ppa:swanux/hsuite && sudo apt update && sudo apt install hsuite

+And to remove, execute:

+    sudo apt purge hsuite && sudo apt autoremove

+**For Arch:**

+To install:

+    wget https://github.com/swanux/hsuite/raw/master/hsuite-0.3.4-1-any.pkg.tar.xz && sudo pacman -U hsuite-0.3.4-1-any.pkg.tar.xz && rm hsuite-0.3.4-1-any.pkg.tar.xz

+And to remove:

+    sudo pacman -Runs hsuite

+**Debugging and updating**

+The package will get updates automatically.

+To debug the program, open the terminal and type:

+    hsuite

+You will see the logs in the terminal then.

 # Why is the Beta better than the alpha, and why got the program a new name?